-In some cases your insurance may not cover the LAP-BAND® procedure.
-This can be in the form of a "Denial" to what is called a Prior Authorization Request.
-Following denial or when insurance coverage for the LAP-BAND® System procedure is not available, there are several alternatives that can be considered as viable payment options.
+In some cases your insurance may not cover bariatric procedures.
+This can be in the form of a “Denial” to what is called a Prior Authorization Request.
+Following denial or when insurance coverage for bariatric procedures is not available, there are several alternatives that can be considered as viable payment options.
 These include lump sum payment and affordable patient financing.

 Financial institutions that have financed our patients:

 Prosper Healthcare Lending is the premier financing company in the bariatric industry.
 With over $3 Billion funded and over 250,000 loan inquiries serviced, this is a name and a program you can trust.
 Here are some of the benefits you’ll receive with a loan from Prosper Healthcare Lending:

 Longer terms for lower monthly payments

 No prepayment penalties